 It’s what people do with the information that matters

-Writing for The Atlantic, Timothy Caulfield, a health law and policy professor at the University of Alberta, argued the actual promise of personalized medicine was the potential to “inspire behaviour change.”
+Writing for The Atlantic, Timothy Caulfield, a health law and policy professor at the University of Alberta, argued the actual promise of personalized medicine was the potential to “inspire behavior change.”

 “Having this genetic information isn’t inherently helpful; it’s what people do with the information that matters.”

 Getting this particular information in the hands of patients in a comprehensible way has been a bit complicated according to medical officers, who have warned against the growth of popular genetic testing services online, not due to a false diagnosis but an unclear one.